 Oliver Cabell Low 1

 My one gripe is that they’re a bit too narrow in the toe box.
 I haven’t experienced the same tightness or discomfort in any of the other minimal white sneakers I’ve tried on this list (I own them all except the Common Projects Achilles Low).

 Still, everyone I’ve heard from loves their pair of Oliver Cabell Low 1s.
 The reviews are also glowing, so it’s possible I’m the only one who finds them too tight 🤷

 From a quality perspective, they’re awesome, and at that price point, they can’t be beat.

-Super buttery leather, so comfortable right out the box (no break-in period) and they look equally as sleek as the Koio Capris.
+Super buttery leather, so comfortable right out the box (no break-in period) and their styling is very similar to the Common Projects Achilles low.

-If you want a minimal white sneaker, but are looking for something that isn’t so common, go with the Lucente.
+If you want a minimal white sneaker like the Achilles, but are looking for a model that isn’t as common, go with the Palestra.

 Best Investment-Worthy Minimal White Sneaker

 Depends on who you ask.

 Ten years ago, a clean, minimalist white sneaker for men was hard to come by.
 The only pair available was the CP Achilles Lows.
 Nowadays, you have a plethora of options, all great quality, and are virtually indistinguishable from one another.